confident-ai/deepeval/docs/docs/measuring_llm_performance/llmeval.md

 # LLM-Evaluation

-LLM-Based evaluation is useful for more specific types of answers.
+LLM-Based evaluation is useful for more specific types of answers such as how funny the LLM is where you want to use the LLM to score and critique it.

-DeepEval makes it easy to output a metric.

 ```python
 import openai